ryuran/talks/contents/crypto-for-devs/sections/en/03-cryptanalysis.md

 The first know cipher is named _Caesar Cipher_, or _Shift Cipher_.
 You must know it because you probably played with it when you were kids (approximately at the same time you started to play with lemon juice for invisible telegrams sent to your friends).

 It takes 2 alphabets.
-You rotate the cipher alphabet of shift parameters (let's say 3 here).
+You rotate the cipher alphabet of shift parameter (let's say 3 here).
 The shift param is the _key_.
 Then you substitute characters from the plain alphabet with the corresponding character in the cipher alphabet.

 Julius Caesar, the Roman Emperor, was the first known to use it in his private correspondence.
 It is still in use in digital ciphers like ROT13.

-The problem with it is its limit: you have only 25 substitutions available (in the 26th one, _A_ stays _A_, so we can't consider it as _strong_).
-It doesn't take a long time to found the right key and decipher the text.
+The problem with it is its limit: you only have 25 substitutions available (in the 26th one, _A_ stays _A_, so we can't consider it as... _strong_).
+It doesn't take a long time to find the right key and decipher the text.

 ===